-NOTE 2.
+NOTE 3.
 CAPITAL STRUCTURE

-On March 8, 1995, Hub Group, Inc. was incorporated and issued 100 shares of Class A common stock to the sole incorporator.
-On March 18, 1996, Hub Group, Inc. purchased Hub City Terminals, Inc. ("Hub Chicago") in a stock-for-stock acquisition through the issuance of 1,000,000 shares of the Company's Class A common stock and 662,296 shares of the Company's Class B common stock.
+The Company has authorized common stock comprised of Class A common stock and Class B common stock.
 The rights of holders of Class A common stock and Class B common stock are identical, except each share of Class B common stock entitles its holder to 20 votes, while each share of Class A common stock entitles its holder to one vote.
-Hub Chicago has been accounted for similar to the pooling of interests method of accounting.